The 1-2-3 Conjecture for Hypergraphs: Abstract

 \section{Abstract}

 A weighting of the edges of a hypergraph is called vertex-coloring if the weighted degrees of the vertices yield a proper coloring of the graph, i.e., every edge contains at least two vertices with different weighted degrees.
-In this paper we show that such a weighting is possible from the weight set $\{ 1,2 ,\ldots,r+1\}$ for all linear hypergraphs with maximum edge size $r\ge 4$ and not containing isolated edges.
+In this paper we show that such a weighting is possible from the weight set $\{ 1,2 ,\ldots,\max\{5,r+1\}\}$ for all hypergraphs with maximum edge size $r\ge 3$ and not containing edges solely consisting of identical vertices.
 The number $r+1$ is best possible for this statement.

-Further, the weight set $\{ 1,2,3,4,5\}$ is sufficient for all hypergraphs with maximum edge size $3$, as well as $\{ 1,2,\ldots, 5r-5\}$ for all hypergraphs with maximum edge size $r\ge 4$, up to some trivial exceptions.